Anker Soundcore Liberty 5

 • Both products have passive noise reduction.

-• Both products have a frequency range from 20 Hz to 40000 Hz.
+• Both products share a lowest frequency of 20 Hz and a highest frequency of 40000 Hz.

 • Both products have an impedance of 32 Ohms.

-• Both products have a battery life of 8 hours.
+• Both products offer a battery life of 8 hours and a charging case battery life of 40 hours.

 • Both products support fast charging.